-- Sufficient overlooking and activation of active travel routes adjacent to the road - A consistent, ordered frontage aligned with and facing the movement route - Appropriate treatment of gateways responding to the defining characteristics of each (ie gateway onto open green space at the east and gateway at the modal filter when the route moves between the safeguarded land and existing employment development.
+- Sufficient overlooking and activation of active travel routes adjacent to the road (dwellings facing the movement route) - A consistent, ordered frontage aligned with and facing the movement route - Appropriate treatment of gateways responding to the defining characteristics of each (ie gateway onto open green space at the east, gateway at the modal filter when the route moves between the safeguarded land and existing employment development, gateway to the Potsford Dam Link).
+Where building heights are mostly consistent and at the upper end of that permitted the definition of gateways will need to be achieved through other means.